Biathlon World Championships: Single mixed relay

 This event was first held in 2019.
 Each team consists of two members - man and woman.
 The first of the team members runs the first and third legs (3 km each), the other team member – the second and fourth legs (3 km and 4.5 km respectively).
-In 2019 and 2020 the women biathletes started single mixed relay and the men biathletes finished it, in 2021 this order was reversed.
+In 2019 and 2020 the women biathletes started single mixed relay and the men biathletes finished it, but in 2021 this order was reversed.
 Since then, this order alternates for each following edition.